 If there’s anything worse than putting your foot in your mouth in a conversation, it’s doing it over email.
-Instead of an awkward moment, you’ve created a permanent record, preserving your unwise words in perfect detail.
+Instead of an awkward moment, you’ve created a permanent record.
 Fortunately, with an email recall function you can take the message back — ideally before your recipient even reads it.
-While many users might think such a feature is something brand new that only Gmail has, Outlook has natively had the ability to recall an email for years.
+While some users might think such a feature is something that only Gmail has, Outlook has natively had the ability to recall an email for years.

 Yet, like most recall tools, Outlook’s function has major limits.
 It will only work between two Outlook users on the Microsoft Exchange server, and even then it’s easy for savvy users to disable.
 Luckily, the native recall feature isn’t the only way to recall an email in Outlook.